dillansimmons/storybook/readme.md

 SquarePeg: true or false.
 Is the peg round or square

 #### Prose:
-The prose is very variable and dynamic but basically consists of 3 main prompts filled in with a combination of 2100-2200 unique words.
+The prose is very variable and dynamic but basically consists of 3 main prompts filled in with a combination of around 2100 unique words.
 Prose can sound absurdist (like many movies from the 80s) but should be structurally sound and make sense as a sentance.
 They are intentionally built to represent a movie plot or scene and allude to a larger story.

 > A noseless kill bot and a plump heroic dog pair, a maddening fight lies ahead of them.